Hivjufossen

-Hivjufossen is a 250 meters high waterfall in Hovet, a village in the municipality of Hol in the county Buskerud, in Norway.
+Hivjufossen is a 250 m tall waterfall located west of the village of Hovet in Hol Municipality in Buskerud county, Norway.

-Some kilometers from the centre of the village Hovet, in the direction of Aurland, is a hiking track to the Hivjufossen.
-The majestic waterfall is a tourist attraction and can only be reached after 40 till 60 minutes climbing.
+Located about 5 km from the centre of the village Hovet (towards Aurland Municipality), there is a hiking path that leads to the Hivjufossen waterfall, which is a local tourist attraction.
+The waterfall can only be reached after by a 40-60 minute climb.
 Hivjufossen consists of an upper and lower waterfall which are created by the water of the river Storekvelvi that streams from Hardangervidda National Park to Hallingskarvet National Park.
 It is joined by other rivers and streams as it flows in the direction of the river Storåne in Hovet.

 Deadly accidents

-The waterfall came in the news when on 3 August 2007 a Dutchman (40) accidentally fell into the waterfall and was found dead some hours later.
-The first deadly accident took place in 1991.
-The victim was a Norwegian woman (44).
-The third victim was an American (52).

-The fatal fall happened on 24 July 2016.
-Magne Holestøl, local guide, experienced travel guide of tourists who visit the Hivjufossen and member of the rescue team in 1991, stated in the article "Ikke trygt for turister" in the provincial newspaper NRK Buskerud Hivjufossen is not safe for tourists.
+Magne Holestøl, a local experienced travel guide of tourists who visit the Hivjufossen and member of the rescue team in 1991, stated in the article "Ikke trygt for turister" in the local newspaper NRK Buskerud: Hivjufossen is not safe for tourists.